Jobber vs Housecall Pro: Which Invoices Get Paid Faster? (Layout Psychology)

 Following Wednesday: You receive check.
 Drive to bank.
 Deposit it.
 Wait 2–3 business days for it to clear.

-And that’s if everything goes perfectly.
-If the customer “forgets” or the check bounces, add another 30-60 days of awkward follow-up calls.
+Total time from completion to cash in your account: 14–18 days.
+And that is if everything goes perfectly.
+If the customer “forgets” or the check bounces, add another 30–60 days of awkward follow-up calls.

 What Is Invoice Layout Psychology for Contractors?